-Prospective parents are invited to register their sons with the School Office and we advise this to be done as soon as possible after birth.
-Once a completed application form and fee are received, the boys will be put on the Registered List and a letter of acknowledgement is sent out.
+Parents are invited to register their son or daughter with the School Office as soon as possible after birth.
+Once a completed application form and the registration fee are received, the pupil will be put on the Registered List and a letter of acknowledgement will be sent.

-In line with the Equality Act 2010, the School seeks to ensure that pupils with special educational needs and/or disabilities (SEND) are not treated less favourably or put at a substantial disadvantage in matters of admission.
-The School will always take reasonable measures to support a child with physical difficulties and where possible will make adjustments for accessibility where required.
-It is a condition of entry that parents provide the School with details of any SEND, with copies of all written reports and other relevant information before their son attends an introductory session.
-Should such diagnosis be made after a place has been offered and accepted, or after a boy has started at the School, parents are still under an obligation to provide the School with any relevant diagnosis of medical or educational need.
+We seek to ensure that every child has the best possible start in life.
+We will consider all children for admission to the School regardless of their special educational needs and/or disabilities (SEND), provided they have the ability and aptitude to access the curriculum and the School has the appropriate resources and facilities to provide them with the support that they require.
+The School will always take reasonable measures to support a pupil with physical difficulties and where possible will make reasonable adjustments for accessibility when required.
+It is a condition of entry that parents must disclose any known or suspected circumstances relating to their child’s health, development, allergies, disabilities or learning difficulties, with copies of all written reports and other relevant information before their son or daughter starts at the School.
+Should such diagnosis be made after a place has been offered and accepted, or after a pupil has started at the School, parents are still under an obligation to provide the School with any relevant diagnosis of medical or educational needs.

 Initial enquiries for admission to Hawkesdown House may be made over the phone or by email.
-Brief details will be taken and a prospectus, application form and letter explaining our registration process are sent out in the post.
+Brief details will be taken and a prospectus, application form and letter explaining our registration process will be sent out in the post.

-Alternatively, the online contact form may be completed from the website and the Admissions Secretary will reply to the request.
+Alternatively, the online contact form may be completed from the website: www.hawkesdown.co.uk and the Admissions Secretary will reply to the request.

-Further enquiries regarding the Admissions Procedure or Policy should be addressed to the School Admissions Secretary, Miss Victoria Bailey – King on firstname.lastname@example.org or on 0207 727 9090.
+Further enquiries regarding the Admissions Procedure or Policy should be addressed to the School Admissions Secretary, Mrs Sophie Zazzarino on firstname.lastname@example.org or on 0207 727 9090.